 So there is now a traditional blade-style design (the "Morgan") and Ping Anser style designs (The "Abbey", "Dawn", "Callie" and "Tracy" designs).
 All are a good deal better looking than the clunky mallets and nasty futuristic designs that first carried the wonderful C-Groove.

-The C-Groove technology seems to have something to it.
-The impression of a truer roll which is claimed by the company certainly appears to show through in practice.
+The C-Groove technology really did have something to it.
+The impression of a truer roll which is claimed by the company certainly appears to show through in our tests.

 Look at the more recently released putters if you want a combination of the C-Groove roll and something that doesn't make you physically sick to look at.

-Yes C-Groove Putters have been around since around 2000, so there is a fair stock of used putters to be found.
+Yes C-Groove Putters were only produced between 2000 and 2012, but they sold in the millions, so there is a fair stock of used putters to be found.
 Most of these will be the older, less appealing designs that I mentioned above, so unless you definitely want to have nasty looking face-balanced putter, you'll have to look carefully.

 on an YES putter...